stuartsierra/component/README.md

   reference such as a Clojure Atom or Ref

 A *component* is similar in spirit to the definition of an *object* in Object-Oriented Programming.
-Clojure is not an object-oriented programming language, so we do not have to cram everything into the OO model.
+This does not alter the primacy of pure functions and immutable data structures in Clojure as a language.
 Most functions are just functions, and most data are just data.
-But real-world applications need to manage state.
-Components are a tool to help with that.
+Components are intended to help manage stateful resources within a functional paradigm.

 ### Advantages of the Component Model